CORONAVIRUS - COZUMEL

 The staff will wear masks and gloves, including cleaners and restaurant workers, to keep you as safe and healthy as possible.
 You will want to Buy Masks and Hand Sanitizer to bring with you on your trip, but these will also be provided for you at your hotel or other locations if you forget them in your hotel room.
 The idea is to keep everyone as safe as possible, while at the same time not detracting from your vacation experience and making sure you have a great time.

-A: Yes, all businesses are required to provide hand sanitizer and you will have it in your hotel room.
+Q: Will there be hand sanitizer available?A: Yes, all businesses are required to provide hand sanitizer and you will have it in your hotel room.
 However, we still recommend you bring your own to use along the way, which you can buy online from shops like Sustainable Travel Store, ZSkin or Germproof.

-A: Other than the usual things like a hat, sunglasses, swimwear, Biodegradable Sunscreen or After-Sun Lotion, you may want to consider boosting your immune system with a product like Airborne or Germ-Proof or with Vitamins, but as long as you bring hand sanitizer you should have all the precautions you need.
+Q: Are there other things I should think to bring with me?A: Other than the usual things like a hat, sunglasses, swimwear, Biodegradable Sunscreen or After-Sun Lotion, you may want to consider boosting your immune system with a product like Airborne or Germ-Proof or with Vitamins, but as long as you bring hand sanitizer you should have all the precautions you need.

 If you will be doing water activities we always recommend to bring a Rash Guard or Wet-Shirt to protect you from the sun and protect the environment, and you may wish to bring your own Snorkeling Gear, though it will be provided for you fully sanitized on our tours if you don't.

-A: Yes.
+Q: Is the Cozumel International Airport Open?A: Yes.
 It is open to international and domestic flights, following all sanitary protocols to ensure your safety.

-A: Yes, our Airport Transfers are available for you.
+Q: Are your Airport Transfers running?A: Yes, our Airport Transfers are available for you.
 Make sure to Contact Us if you have any further questions.

-A: Not to Mexico.
+Q: Does the US have travel restrictions for international travel?A: Not to Mexico.
 Airlines have been flying between the US and Mexico continuously.
-There is a restriction on land border crossings through July 21st but this does not affect air travel.
+There is a restriction on land border crossings through September 28th, but this does not affect air travel.

-A: You should plan to wear a mask at the airport, and on the flight, since these are public places where limited social distancing is available.
+Q: Will I need to wear a mask at the airport?A: You should plan to wear a mask at the airport, and on the flight, since these are public places where limited social distancing is available.
 You will want to [buy a mask] and a travel-size bottle of [hand sanitizer] to bring with you on your trip.

-A: When you arrive you will be quickly screened for symptoms.
+Q: Will they be testing at the airport?A: When you arrive you will be quickly screened for symptoms.
 If you don't show symptoms, you will continue on to your [airport transfer] as normal.
 If you do show symptoms, you may be asked to undergo an extra screening which may include a rapid test just to make sure you are not contagious.
 If it is positive, you will receive guidance from a medical professional as to how to proceed.

-A: Mexico has no requirements for quarantine on arrival or departure.
+Q: Will I need to quarantine?A: Mexico has no requirements for quarantine on arrival or departure.
 If the unlikely event that you are symptomatic and test positive, you may be asked to self-quarantine at home or at your hotel.
 You can check with your airline to see if your home country has any requirements.

-A: To make your travel go as smoothly as possible, we recommend you do a self-check for symptoms a day or two before you go to the airport, and also before you leave for your flight.
+Q: What should I do to make sure I don't have any issues on my trip?A: To make your travel go as smoothly as possible, we recommend you do a self-check for symptoms a day or two before you go to the airport, and also before you leave for your flight.
 If you have symptoms, go to the doctor and get tested.
 That way if you're positive, you can reschedule your trip and stay safe at home, and if you're negative you can bring your certificate with you on your trip.

 You will be screened for symptoms upon arrival, but it is very unlikely that you would develop symptoms in a few hours while on the flight, so this will make sure you don't have any issues and can go on about enjoying your vacation.

-A: Yes, most hotels are already welcoming guests from the United States, Canada and Worldwide.
+Q: Are hotels in Cozumel and the Mayan Riviera open right now?A: Yes, most hotels are already welcoming guests from the United States, Canada and Worldwide.
 All operating hotels have implemented strict sanitary protocols that include new cleaning standards, rearranging common areas for social distancing, and many others.

-A: Villas, Air B&B, vacation rentals, bed and breakfasts are operating under the same protocols as hotels.
+Q: Are villas and vacation rentals in open in Cozumel?A: Villas, Air B&B, vacation rentals, bed and breakfasts are operating under the same protocols as hotels.
 The ones that are already certified are operating, and the rest, are preparing to reopen shortly.

-A: Generally, yes.
+Q: Will all the facilities at my hotel be available like normal?
+Will the bars and restaurants and spa be open?A: Generally, yes.
 Most services and facilities will be available at all hotels.
 If you are in doubt, we suggest you verify this with your specific hotel, since each hotel has taken additional measures they feel appropriate.
 Expanded health protocols will be in place for the safety and health of both you and the hotel employees, but you will be able to enjoy your hotel in the way you would expect, including the beach at your hotel or resort.

-A: No. Hotels will be opening only to a 30% capacity in order to preserve social distancing.
+Q: Won't it be crowded at my hotel?
+I'm worried about social distancing.A: No. Hotels will be opening only to a 30% capacity in order to preserve social distancing.

-A: Yes.
-We are working remotely and ready to serve you 7 days a week from 8:00 AM to 6:00 PM (EST) with any questions you have.
+Q: Are you open?A: Yes.
+We are working remotely and ready to serve you 7 days a week from Mon-Fri from 8:00 AM to 7:00 PM (EST) and Sat-Sun from 9:00AM to 1:00 PM (EST) with any questions you have.
 We are accepting bookings for all our activities for all travel dates.

-A: Yes, many of our tours are already operating with new sanitary measures.
+Q: Will all your tours and activities be running when I arrive?A: Yes, many of our tours are already operating with new sanitary measures.
 However due to reduced volume, we strongly recommend to book well in advance of your tour date because if there are already bookings, then we can know there will be enough people to run that tour.